Pensioner and Seniors Rebates

 Claim your rebate

-The Town can claim a rebate from the Office of State Revenue on your behalf, if your portion of the general rates (including specified area rate), Emergency Services Levy, all arrears and service charges are paid in full by 30 June.
+The Town can claim a rebate from Revenue WA on your behalf, if your portion of the general rates (including specified area rate), Emergency Services Levy, all arrears and service charges are paid in full by 30 June.
 Please note: rubbish and swimming pool charges cannot be deferred and must be paid on or before the due date.

 Defer general rates and Emergency Services Levy on your property